pgg505/Googledriver/README.md

 ```bash
 sudo gem install googledriver
 ```
-Then add to your Ruby programs when needed:
+Then add to your Ruby programs as needed:
 ```ruby
 require 'googledriver'
 ```